digital dream utopia

 oh, morbid computer is incredible, too- so haunting, it could belong in a horror game! i think this is just where i'll be spending the rest of my day, in your music page ☺

-frequency-modulator 2 months ago
+frequency-modulator's avatar frequency-modulator 2 years ago

 I just saw your comments 5 minutes ago and I just wanna say thank you for your kind words!
 It's really nice to hear you enjoy the random music I put on my website.
 It makes me feel that even musical "scraps" I post on here have some value!

-frequency-modulator 2 months ago
+frequency-modulator's avatar frequency-modulator 2 years ago

 I also did get a chance to read your muse entry and there was a lot I related to!
 From your discussion about how the mundane has inspired your writing, to using the written word to connect to others.
 I find that all forms of art can be used as such a powerful form of communication.
 I can definitely feel that need to express yourself in your prose, and it makes me invested in what you have to say as a result!